industrial-edge/modbus-tcp-connector-getting-started/docs/Installation.md

 ## Configure Modbus TCP via Common Configurator

-With the Common Configurator, you can configure several connectors and publish the data to the IE Databus.
+With the Common Configurator, you can configure several connectors and publish the data to the Databus.
 Therefore, you must enter the Databus credentials within the Common Configurator:

 - open the IED web interface
-- open the app Common configurator
+- open the app Common Configurator
 - go to the tab 'Settings' and select the menu 'Databus credentials'
 - enter the databus service name: 'ie-databus:1883'
 - in tab 'Data Publisher settings' enter the databus user name and password ('edge'/'edge')
 - in tab 'Data Subscriber settings' enter the databus user name and password ('edge'/'edge')
-- Save the settings
+- save the settings

 ![IIH_Settings](/docs/graphics/databuscred.PNG)

 As soon as the Modbus TCP Connector is installed and started on the same IED as the Common Configurator, the connector is visible within the configurator.
 In this example we want to configure a Modbus TCP connection to any Modbus TCP server.

-"Zero based addressing" is disabled by default in V3 "Change word order" is not an option anymore with V3 "Use single write" is disabled by default in V3
+Good to know:

+- "Zero based addressing": PLC register addresses begin at zero and configurator indices begin at one by default (enable, if PLC register addresses and configurator indices begin at zero)
+- "Change word order": default counting method is 16 LSB - 1 MSB (enable, if bit counting method is 0 LSB - 15 MSB)
-05H, 06H, 15H, and 16H are used for writing into the PLC.
-Otherwise only function codes 15H and 16H are used.
+- "Use single write": function codes 15H and 16H are used by default (enable, if function codes 05H, 06H, 15H and 16H are used)

 Please look up the operating manual of the app for detailed information.

-In Common configurator choose Get Data - Connector configurator
+In Common Configurator choose Get Data - Connector configurator

 ![configuration1](/docs/graphics/connectors.png)